 Squamous dysplasia is considered a pre-cancerous disease because over time turn into a type of cancer called squamous cell carcinoma.
 It can start in any part of the oral cavity although the most common location is the lateral border of the tongue.

 The risk associated with squamous dysplasia turning into cancer depends on how abnormal the squamous cells look under the microscope.
 The risk of cancer is highest when your pathologist describes the changes as severe (see Grade below).

-A margin is considered positive when there are abnormal cells at the very edge of the cut tissue.
-A positive margin is associated with a higher risk that the disease will come back in the same site after treatment.
+A negative margin means that dysplasia was not seen at any of the cut edges of tissue.
+A margin is called positive when there is moderate or severe squamous dysplasia at the very edge of the cut tissue.
+A positive margin is associated with a higher risk that squamous dysplasia will come back at the same site after treatment.